 What does it take to get an employee’s full attention and best performance?

 Rob: In a word, agency.
-Feeling like they have impact on what’s around them.
+Feel like they have an impact on what’s around them.
 That’s what people crave out of what they’re doing.
 If you’re a barista at Starbucks, you want to know you’re providing this vital coffee to someone’s day or this service makes someone’s day go a little better.
 You want to know you have a positive impact on that person.

-When you’re writing code, you want to know you’re providing service to the code base for your employer, your customers, and to the world.
+When you’re writing code, you want to know you’re providing service to the code base for your employer, your customers, and the world.
 There’s a lot you can do as a leader to give your people that agency or not.
 The more you strip away people’s ability to feel that, the more disjointed and unhappy they will be in their work.

 What is the most important question leaders should ask employees?

 Rob: What can I do for you today?
 There’s a trend right now of servant leadership.
-So basically, looking at leadership as a service role which is there to empower and enable the rest of the team.
+So basically, looking at leadership as a service role that is there to empower and enable the rest of the team.
 The “rest of the team” can be engineers or it can be a more cross-cutting team with its own product, quality assurance, and project management.

 To me, being a servant leader means my role is to empower them all to do the best job they can.
 Often that is merely providing context and information from other corners of the organization they may not be privy to.

 It’s also taking my project experience and shaping it so they get the benefit without having to make the same mistakes.
-It’s making sure they have training opportunities they can take advantage of such as conferences and what not, as well as making sure they’re comfortable and productive in their work environment.
+It’s making sure they have training opportunities they can take advantage of such as conferences and whatnot, as well as making sure they’re comfortable and productive in their work environment.

 Only by asking and interacting with the folks on a daily basis will you understand what it means to that person or what that person requires to help them feel fulfilled.